sabriozturk-0x/Cybersecurity-Learning-Progress/README.md

 This is not a polished textbook or a formal course.

 It is a personal learning portfolio where I document what I learn while studying cybersecurity.
 The notes are written during university lectures, hands-on practice, labs and rooms.
+They were originally not intended for public use, but I review and publish them here as part of my learning progress.

 ## Language Note